jglazar/notes/biotech/pbg.md

   * Stat news, Tenorman report will be added
   * Some things are too expensive or have bad price/authentication model (10 ppl cap, e.g.)

+## Subgroup meeting

+### Investment Research course

+Me, David, Steven

+Asset pricing model is good.
+Acquisition, time to market, market size

+Assignments/homework should be smaller, but focused.
+Less homework-like.

+Historical cases?
+Fictional ones?
+Case study perhaps, with current candidate.
+Could be hard to find information

+I do syllabus design, Steven does case sourcing

+First 4 weeks (before Spring Break) is intro: FDA timeline, IP, e.g.

+Post-spring-break is panel discussions.
+We have good roster ready-to-go

+2/5 is first week.
+Want judges secured by 2/1.
+Want speakers for weeks 1-4 by 12/20.
+Want all speakers and panels by 2/1.
+Backload with panels (diverse, younger speakers)

+Reach out to speakers early + iterate material, or provide outline to them

+Want syllabus by 10/18.
+10/31 is final draft

+Reach out to speakers in 1st week of October.
+Want consistent day/time for each session -- consult with rest of E-Board.
+Likely T/W/H evenings.
+Want hybrid setup, likely in Huntsman Hall

+Start speaker/sponsor/judging Excel sheet + syllabus Word doc + case studies this week

+Want more focus on VC.
+Preferably not Steven Sammut (kinda boring)
+  * Lots of connections via Penn Health X
+  * PCI could be good for judges

+Application open 1/18 to 1/31.
+Want weeks 1-4 assignments done by 1/18, rest by 3/2.
+Want case prompts by 2/26 (time to think over Spring Break)

+### Skill building course

+David takes care of slides 1-20.
+I do slides 31-40.
+Steven does 21-30

+Slides 1-10: Intro, personal introductions, industry breakdown, stakeholders in life sciences, regulations, biotech lifecycle (commercialization), risk/time adjustments, product types (very briefly)

+Provide sources, formatting.
+Try following style guide.
+1-2 references per slide

+Plug the library guide (esp. in slides 41-45)

+Focus on skill-building course in next 2 weeks

+One new slide deck version per week

+Weekly meetings 6pm Thursday, except next week (7pm)